 The area has been on our to-do list for years.
 When we started planning our big trip with Charlotte this past fall, we both agreed that we needed to plan our itinerary around a long stay in the French Riviera.

 The French Riviera features a vast collection of picture-perfect towns dotting the coast of the Mediterranean, so we were a little overwhelmed trying to decide how to spend our precious time.
 Should we stay in Nice?
 St. Tropez?
 Menton?
 All of the above??

 We had to get our South of France travel itinerary right, not only to satisfy years of my putting the region on a pedestal, but to ensure we’d have a good experience on our first trip traveling with the baby (read more here).

 I have a close friend with very similar travel taste as me, and she insisted we stay in Antibes.

 The second we arrived, we knew she was right.

-Famous for its charming old town, medieval towers, and 16th century ramparts, Antibes is much more quaint and down to earth than its glitzy counterparts.
+Famous for its charming old town, medieval fortress (Le Fort Carré) and 16th century ramparts, Antibes is much more quaint and down to earth than its glitzy counterparts.
 Antibes is rich in history, personable, and the perfect destination for us peasants who still want to experience quintessential French Riviera.

-(Although don’t get me wrong–Antibes is home to the biggest yacht harbor in Europe which is very fun to walk through if you like basking in the fumes of generational wealth).
+(Although don’t get me wrong–Antibes is home to the biggest yacht harbor in Europe (Port Vauban in Old Town) which is very fun to walk through if you like basking in the fumes of generational wealth).

 We spent a lot of time making sure we got our Antibes travel itinerary in good shape for this trip, and we knew a key piece of this would be to spend several days at our first location.
 This would give all of us (Charlotte) time to get acclimated to the new environment and time zone without feeling rushed to conquer our to-do list.